 As a soloist and chamber musician, Marie has performed two recital concerts in the Wigmore Hall (London).
 Next to this, she is a member of the Chamber Music Box.
 Marie was invited to take part in the Gustav Mahler Academy and the Santander Festival, where she played alongside Hansjörg Schellenberger.
 With the Ranelagh Chamber Orchestra, she performed the viola solo in Mozart’s Sinfonia Concertante.

 Marie is a prizewinner of several competitions.
 She was awarded the second prize at the North London Festival - Viola Competition, the third prize at the violin and viola competition of the Kenneth Page Foundation, the second place at the Theodore Holland Viola Prize and she received a scholarship from the Fondazione Paolo Grassi, awarded by Bruno Giuranna.

 During master classes she had the opportunity to work with renowned violists such as Lawrence Power, Wolfram Christ, Bruno Giuranna, Lars Anders Tomter, Hartmut Rohde, Garth Knox, Helen Callus, Yuko Inoue and Richard Crabtree.

 As a big believer of music education, Marie founded her own music agency, called Marie De Bry Arts Academy.
-The Academy offers students of all ages and levels instrument lessons at their home.
+The Academy offers students of all ages and levels instrument lessons at their home or online.
 For more information, please check www.marieartsacademy.com.

 Marie studied violin with Guido De Neve and Tatiana Samouil at the Royal Conservatory of Antwerp (Belgium).
 In 2012 she obtained her master degree on the violin and moved to London to start her second master studies on the viola with Jon Thorne at the Royal Academy of Music, where she graduated in 2015.
 Today Marie is professionally active as a violinist and violist.